 10 and 11 have their fair share of darker moments such as drowning the Racnoss, leaving Soloman the trader to die.
 These are all moments we could imagine Colin’s Doctor doing.
 Similarly I could easily imagine 11 smothering Shockeye to death with cyanide as well.
 Why not is it any different to his attacking a Dalek with a wrench or casually ripping a Dalek open in The Wedding of River Song?

-Thus as you can clearly see Colin left a big impact on the character in his brief tenure.
-He proved that even when the show was being mishandled the character of the Doctor was interesting enough that it could still be completely reinvented in such a fascinating way.
+Colin left a big impact on the character in his brief tenure.
+He proved that even when the show was being mishandled, the character of the Doctor was interesting enough that it could still be completely reinvented in such a fascinating way.
 A lesser actor would have most likely not bothered given the way the show was being mistreated by those in charge and who would have blamed him?

 However Colin with his limitless enthusiasm and love for the character still gave us one of the most influential versions of the character yet seen.